-While saving and investing money and keeping some for emergency, an OFW must take the step now to assess his risks and needs, and then enroll in an insurance program to protect himself and his family members.
+While saving and investing money and keeping some for emergency, an OFW must take the step now to assess his risks and needs, and then enroll in an insurance program to protect himself, his assets, and most importantly his family members.

 He can either look for a life insurance product in the country of his work, or buy one on his next vacation in the Philippines.

 Seek advice from an insurance agent or a financial planner to know how much insurance you need.
 However, always take the following precautions.